chenlijun99/unibz-76088A-materials/2-basics/2-modularity/1-base/README.md

 * Prior to C99, functions could be used undeclared.
 The compilers would assume its type to be `int f()`, meaning that anything can be passed to it and it returns an `int`.
      * This behaviour has been removed in C99, but GCC issues only warnings rather than errors unless we use `-pedantic-errors`.
-     * Therefore, a empty parameter list in C does not mean that the function accepts no parameter.
+     * Therefore, an empty parameter list in C does not mean that the function accepts no parameter.
 If means that the function accepts any parameter.
 To express that the function accepts no parameter (so that the compiler gives an error if you are erroneously passing a parameter), put `void` in parameter list.

 ## 2